Homepage Astrology Blog Star Guide Horoscopes Nude Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 Aspect

-Aspects can be Zodiacal (read along the Ecliptic) or Mundane (read along the Equator).
+Aspects can be Zodiacal (read along the ecliptic) or Mundane (read along the equator), as well as by sign.
+Whenever more than one of these conditions apply, the aspect is more powerful.
 See Mundane Aspects.

 Asterism